verilog-to-routing/vtr-verilog-to-routing/doc/src/yosys+odin/user_guide.rst

 .. code-block:: bash

-    # Elaborate the input file using Yosys convetional Verilog parser
+    # Elaborate the input file using Yosys conventional Verilog parser
     ./odin_II --elaborator yosys -v <Path/to/Verilog/file> -t <Path/to/Input/Vector/File> -T <Path/to/Output/Vector/File>

-    # Elaborate the input file using the Yosys-SystemVerilog plugin if installed, otherwise the Yosys convetional Verilog parser
+    # Elaborate the input file using the Yosys-SystemVerilog plugin if installed, otherwise the Yosys conventional Verilog parser
     ./odin_II --elaborator yosys -s <Path/to/SystemVerilog/file> -t <Path/to/Input/Vector/File> -T <Path/to/Output/Vector/File>

     # Elaborate the input file using the Surelog plugin if installed, otherwise failure on the unsupported type